-Richard Landels is Head of Engagement and Sustainability.
+Richard Landels is our Director of Advancement.
 In this role he manages the fundraising, community engagement, supporter care, marketing and communications functions of the Agency.

 Previously, he ran his own communications and publishing agency for 15 years.
 His background is in publishing, marketing and business management.
 Richard now enjoys bringing his extensive experience in communication and marketing to the non-profit sector.

-Michael McGirr is our Head of Mission Integration.
+Michael McGirr is our Director of Mission.
 He is a writer, reviewer and educator who has published books on philosophy, literature, spirituality and ethics, as well as hundreds of articles, essays and stories, in publications including The New York Times and The Tablet.
 He has reviewed many books for publications such as The Age, The Sydney Morning Herald and The Canberra Times, and he was previously the fiction editor of Meanjin and publisher at Eureka Street.

 Prior to joining Caritas Australia, Michael was a teacher and most recently worked as Dean of Faith at St Kevin's College in Melbourne.
 He also worked on faith formation with the boards and staff of schools and other organisations.
 Through all his work, he is motivated to connect faith, culture and community, and to champion an expression of a faith that encourages justice.

-Alicia Benardos is the Head of People and Culture at Caritas Australia.
+Alicia Benardos is our Director of People at Caritas Australia.
 She is an energetic and resourceful People and Culture leader with substantial global HR experience in people-centred organisations.
-She is a purpose driven and values-led, with extensive experience operating as a senior human resources leader, building and delivering practices that drive engagement and high performance and build strong organisational cultures.
+She is a purpose-driven and values-led, with extensive experience operating as a senior human resources leader, building and delivering practices that drive engagement and high performance and build strong organisational cultures.